miha-stopar/nnets/README.rst

 About
 =====

-This is a simple network neural library which I wrote after I couldn't find a neural network library where one could easily debug and study back propagation algorithm with different activation and cost functions without browsing through too many classes.
+A simple network neural library I wrote after I couldn't find a neural network library where one could easily debug and study back propagation algorithm with different activation and cost functions without browsing through too many classes.
 It is by no means an extensive neural network library.
 For any serious work you should